Becoming a PC

 - Recruit Others – Recruit and maintain contact with precinct volunteers to assist with GOTV and other Democratic Party activities such as door-to-door canvassing, phone banking, and/or informational gatherings.

-- Collect Information – Collect contact information and pertinent information from Democrats in your precinct and submit that information to MCDP or LD2.
+- Collect Information – Collect contact information from Democrats in your precinct, helping MCDP and LD2 reach Democratic voters.

-- Promote the PEVL (Permanent Early Voting List) – Inform voters in your precinct about the Permanent Early Voting List (PEVL) and encourage signing up.
+- Promote the AEVL (Active Early Voting List) – Inform voters in your precinct about the Active Early Voting List (AEVL) and encourage signing up.

 - GOTV (Get Out The Vote) – Help GOTV (get out the vote) on Election Day (and when possible, throughout the 72 hours preceding Election Day).